purpleidea/oh-my-vagrant/DOCUMENTATION.md

 ##Overview

-The Oh-My-Vagrant project lets you describe your Vagrant configuration declaratively in YAML, and provides a general purpose VagrantFile that reads that configuration and passes it to Vagrant.
+The Oh-My-Vagrant project lets you describe your Vagrant configuration declaratively in YAML, and provides a general purpose Vagrantfile that reads that configuration and passes it to Vagrant.

 ##Project Description